-Last week we marked the anniversary of the legendary first battle between Miguel Cotto and Antonio Margarito.
-To pay further tribute to this remarkable fight, we would like to re-feature Rafael Garcia’s outstanding examination of the bout and its repercussions, with thanks to the University of Chicago which first published the essay in their collection The Bittersweet Science: Fifteen Writers in the Gym, in the Corner, and at Ringside, edited by Carlo Rotella and Michael Ezra.
+Last month we marked the anniversary of the legendary and highly controversial, not to mention consequential, first fight between Miguel Cotto and Antonio Margarito.
+To pay further tribute to this most consequential and historic clash, we re-feature here Rafael Garcia’s outstanding in-depth examination of the bout and its repercussions, with thanks to the University of Chicago which first published the essay in their excellent collection The Bittersweet Science: Fifteen Writers in the Gym, in the Corner, and at Ringside, edited by Carlo Rotella and Michael Ezra.
+Check it out:

 Plaster of Torrance: Unwrapping the Meaning of Antonio Margarito

 “The only sort of relationship worth having with boxing is one of love and hate at the same time.”

 “It could be all love, or it could be all hate.
 But neither would give you the whole picture.
 You’d be missing the forest for the trees and the trees for the forest.
 People say you don’t want to miss the forest for the trees, but you’ve got to look at the trees too.”

 “When it comes to boxing, all love makes you a savage.”

 “All hate makes you a pompous ass.”